santimgh/GMDProject/README.md

 **GMDProject | Echo Kill**

-This is the 2nd repository I make since the I didn't like how the first project was going :)
+This is the 2nd repository I make since the first one got REALLY corrupted and messed up because I forgot the .gitignore :)

 Link to used Assets: https://kenney.nl/assets/top-down-shooter